alchemix-finance/doc-alchemix-holyheld-topup/docs/support/faq.md

 2. Your wallet is properly connected
 3. You have enough ETH for gas fees

-If problems persist, contact support.
+If problems persist, contact us.

 **Q: How can I track my transactions?**
 A: You can:
 - View transactions in your wallet
 - Check the blockchain explorer
-- Monitor your position in our dashboard

 ## Security

-**Q: How secure are my funds?**
-A: Your funds are secured by smart contracts that have been:
-- Audited by leading security firms
-- Battle-tested in production
-- Covered by insurance protocols

 **Q: What happens if I lose access to my wallet?**
 A: Always keep your recovery phrase safe.
 We cannot recover lost wallets.